Last Comic Standing season 4

 On May 30, 2006, competitive reality show Last Comic Standing began airing its fourth season on NBC with a two-hour special and a new host, Anthony Clark.

 Auditions

 In the opening rounds, Buck Star once again showed up to audition in each city only to be turned down repeatedly.
-As in season two, he was finally given an opportunity to perform in the last city, where he didn't impress the audience and was cut.
+As in season two, he was finally allowed to perform in the last city, where he didn't impress the audience and was cut.

 Numerous established comedians auditioned for Last Comic Standing this season.
 They included: